tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 can be decrypted.
 The Extended Key Update procedure derives fresh application traffic secrets from a new key exchange ensuring that all subsequent application data remains confidential.

-## Scope of Key Compromise

-Extended Key Update assumes a transient compromise of the current application traffic secrets, not a persistent attacker with ongoing access to key material.
-Long-term private keys are assumed secure, and post-compromise security therefore remains achievable.

-If a compromise occurs before the handshake completes, both client_handshake_traffic_secret and server_handshake_traffic_secret could be exposed, only the initial full handshake can be decrypted.
-The Extended Key Update procedure derives fresh application traffic secrets from a new key exchange ensuring that all subsequent application data remains confidential.

 ## Post-Compromise Security

 Extended Key Update provides post-compromise security for long-lived TLS sessions.